annennenne/causalDisco/README.md

   all algorithms aren’t currently fully supported.

 - List in documentation of `tfci`, … what kind of graph it returns.

+- Figure out how to not repeat the documentation of e.g. penalty discount in TetradSearch R6 class.

 ### Standardization